andrewharabor/cbfi/README.md

 ## Usage

-To run a Brainf*ck program, execute the following command (Linux):
+To run a Brainf*ck program, compile cbfi.c and run the executable with the .bf file as a command-line argument.
+For Linux, this might look like the following:

 ``` bash
 ./cbfi [FILENAME.bf]